yowainwright/pastoralist/README.md

 - Overrides for packages not in root dependencies are preserved
 - Each workspace package's usage is tracked separately
 - The appendix correctly maps overrides to their actual consumers

-For detailed information about using Pastoralist in workspace/monorepo environments, including best practices and automation strategies, see [Workspaces and Monorepos](docs/workspaces.md).

 ---